 Unless otherwise indicated, information contained in this prospectus concerning our industry and the markets in which we operate, including our general expectations and market position, market opportunity, and market share, is based on information from various sources (including IDC and other industry publications, surveys and forecasts, and our internal research), on assumptions that we have made, which we believe are reasonable, based on the data and other sources available to us and on our knowledge of the markets for our services.
-Our internal research has not been verified by any independent source, and we have not independently verified any third-party information.
+Our internal research has not been verified by any independent source.
 While we believe the market position, market opportunity, and market share information included in this prospectus is generally reliable, such information is inherently imprecise.
-You should carefully consider the inherent risks and uncertainties associated with the industry and market data contained in this prospectus in assessing its usefulness in evaluating an investment.
 In addition, projections, assumptions and estimates of our future performance and the future performance of the industry in which we operate are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described in "Risk Factors" and elsewhere in this prospectus.
 These and other factors could cause results to differ materially from those expressed in the estimates included in this prospectus.